 The combination of the stereo camera technology with GOM's reference point system allows ATOS to guarantee process reliability by:

-In addition to the stereo camera technique the ATOS Core utilizes GOM's patented Triple Scan technology.
+In addition to the stereo camera technique the ATOS Core utilizes GOM's Triple Scan technology.
 The stereo cameras combine with the projector to capture three views of an object in a single measurement process.
 This technology requires fewer scans and delivers higher quality data even when scanning shiny surfaces and complex geometries.

 Many complex metrology applications require the combination of full-field and point based 3D measurement.